polaris-MCRT/POLARIS/tools_basic/quickstart.md

 polaris-gen -h
 ```

-To modify further parameter values, the user can parse a list of parameter values using the option `--extra` followed by a list of values.
+To modify further parameter values, the user can parse a list of parameter values using the option `--extra` followed by a list of values (int, float, or str).
-These additional parameter values can be used in `update_parameter` in `model.py` to vary the model.
+These additional parameter values can be used in the function `update_parameter` in the file `model.py` to vary the model.
 For example, the user can parse 4 values for the `disk` model: reference radius, reference scale height, alpha, and beta.
 **Hint**: For any changes in the files, the user has to recompile with:
 ```